 If you’re looking for long-term care for an aging loved one, you’re probably faced with difficult decisions.
 Senior living varies greatly in terms of levels of care, amenities, staff training, and cost.

-Assisted living and memory care offer many of the same services, including housing, meals, and help with activities of daily living (ADLs), like bathing, grooming, and using the toilet.
+Assisted living and memory care senior living communities provide many of the same services — including housing, meals, and help with activities of daily living (ADLs) like bathing, grooming, and using the toilet.
 However, memory care also specializes in caring for seniors with memory loss, Alzheimer’s disease, and other forms of dementia.

-Understand the differences between assisted living and memory care to make the best choice for your aging loved one.
+Learn more of the differences between assisted living and memory care to make the best choice for your aging loved one.

 Staff at memory care facilities understand how to effectively and compassionately prevent and manage difficult dementia behaviors, like wandering and aggression.
-They also understand the importance of encouraging residents to stay as independent as possible while providing the support they need.
+They also understand the balance of encouraging residents to stay as independent as possible while providing the support they need.
 Even more, with a higher staff-to-resident ratio than assisted living and other senior care types, memory care gives residents more one-on-one attention throughout the day.

 Memory-enhancing therapies at memory care communities may include:

 Assisted living may be a good fit for your loved one if memory loss is not an immediate concern.
-It’s a great choice for seniors who are relatively independent and social, but may require some help throughout the day.
+It’s a great choice for seniors who are relatively independent and social but may require some help throughout the day.

 If you’re not sure which care option is the right fit, contact our Senior Living Advisors.
 They’re senior living experts who will listen to your family’s needs and concerns to help you find the right senior care choice for your loved one.